Last Updated: July 2026

 Hair health reflects overall health more closely than most people expect.
 Several daily habits accumulate into significant impact over months.

 Heat styling causes cumulative structural damage to the hair shaft.
 Temperatures above 150°C (302°F) begin degrading keratin proteins.
-Using a heat protectant spray reduces but does not eliminate this damage.
 Reducing styling frequency — even by two days per week — measurably reduces breakage over time.

 Tight hairstyles cause a specific form of hair loss called traction alopecia.
 Ponytails, tight buns, and braids worn repeatedly pull on follicles at the hairline and temples.
-The American Academy of Dermatology has identified traction alopecia as a leading preventable cause of progressive hair loss in women, particularly at the edges.
+The American Academy of Dermatology has identified traction alopecia as a leading preventable cause of progressive hair loss in women.

 Hydration is consistently underrated in hair discussions.
 The hair shaft itself is approximately 25% water by weight.
-Chronic dehydration affects the texture and elasticity of hair, making it more prone to breakage.
 Eight to ten cups of water daily is a practical minimum for most adults.

 Hormones, Stress, and Female Hair Thinning